Pediatric Pharmacometrics

 Maturation

-In neonates the maturation level of eliminating organs influences the estimates and in adults the body composition will affect them.
+In neonates, the maturation level of eliminating organs influences the estimates, and in adults, the body composition will affect them.
 Data from pediatric development programs are often too limited to confirm whether allometric exponents differ from theoretical values.
-MSWP considers the use of fixed exponents both scientifically justified and practical when developing popPK models in children.
+EMA MWP (Methodology Working Party) considers the use of fixed exponents both scientifically justified and practical when developing popPK models in children.

-In lower ages (< 2 years) there are also maturation functions that come into play.
-For these pediatric patients it is important to include maturation function(s) to describe pediatric PK (Code 3).
+In lower ages (< 2 years), there are also maturation functions that come into play.
+For these pediatric patients, it is important to include maturation function(s) to describe pediatric PK.
+One maturation function is the Schwartz (bedside) formula (), where height is in cm, and SCr is in mg/dL.

 CLR = THETA(1) * EXP(ETA(1))